OmerYa/ROP-From-Zero-to-Nation-State-In-25-Minutes/README.md

+# ROP - From Zero to Nation State in 25 Minutes
+The code and slides are from a [talk I gave at BSidesTLV 2020](https://www.youtube.com/watch?v=jzuPqvfogRQ&ab_channel=BSidesTLV).
+The code is a modification of Pinjectra project from SafeBreach developed by Itzik Kotler and Amit Klein.

 # Pinjectra
 Pinjectra is a C/C++ library that implements Process Injection techniques (with focus on Windows 10 64-bit) in a "mix and match" style.
 Here's an example: